ANoccaro/Robot-aidedTMS/README.md

 ** Robot_TMS_API DOC: documentation of the methods implemented and used in the code.

 ** Robot_TMS_UML_code: block diagram that describes the structure of the code, referring also to the user interface

+** SupplementaryMaterials: supplementary materials of the paper: A. Noccaro et al. “Development and validation of a novel calibration methodology and control approach for robot-aided transcranial magnetic stimulation (TMS),” 2020, under review in IEEE Transaction on Biomedical Engineering.